Psychohistory: Psychogenic mode

 Lloyd deMause has described a system of psychogenic modes (see below) which describe the range of styles of parenting he has observed historically and across cultures.

 Psychohistorians have written much about changes in the human psyche through history; changes that they believe were produced by parents, and especially the mothers' increasing capacity to empathize with their children.
 Due to these changes in the course of history, different psychoclasses (or psychogenic modes) emerged.
 A psychoclass is a type of mentality that results from, and is associated with, a particular childrearing style, and in its turn influences the method of childrearing of the next generations.
 According to psychohistory theory, regardless of the changes in the environment, it is only when changes in childhood occur and new psychoclasses evolve that societies begin to progress.

 The major psychogenic modes described by deMause are:

 Psychohistorians maintain that the five modes of abusive childrearing (excluding the "helping mode") are related to psychiatric disorders from psychoses to neuroses.

 The chart below shows the dates at which these modes are believed to have evolved in the most advanced nations, based on contemporary accounts from historical records.
 A black-and-white version of the chart appears in Foundations of Psychohistory.

 The y-axis on the above chart serves as an indicator of the new stage and not a measurement of the stage's size or relation to the x-axis.

 The timeline does not apply to hunter-gatherer societies.
 It does not apply either to the Greek and Roman world, where there was a wide variation in childrearing practices.
-It is notable that the arrival of the Ambivalent mode of child-rearing preceded the start of the Renaissance (mid 14th century) by only one or two generations, and the arrival of the Socializing mode coincided with the Age of Enlightenment, which began in the late 18th century.
+The arrival of the Ambivalent mode of child-rearing preceded the start of the Renaissance (mid 14th century) by only one or two generations, and the arrival of the Socializing mode coincided with the Age of Enlightenment, which began in the late 18th century.